Spencer-Sch/Calculator_2.0/README.md

 - Changed 'renderEquation: null' to 'renderEquation: ""' in default state set up in 'render-store'.

 - Changed 'renderEquation: null' to 'renderEquation: ""' in all tests.

+#### Update #5

+- Continueing work to keep the text content of 'EquationOutput' and 'EquationResultOutput' inside their respective containers.
+Implemented a useful font size calc formula that I found to help scale font sizes with viewport width.

+- Worked on finding ideal font sizes based on character-length-breakpoints.